hysnsec/awesome-threat-modelling/README.md

 - [Deciduous](https://github.com/rpetrich/deciduous) - A web app that simplifies building attack decision trees.
 Hosted at https://www.deciduous.app/

 - [drawio-threatmodeling](https://github.com/michenriksen/drawio-threatmodeling) - A collection of custom libraries to turn the free and cross-platform Draw.io diagramming application into the perfect tool for threat modeling.

+- [threatware](https://threatware.readthedocs.io/en/main/index.html#) - An AWS lambda function (or CLI tool) with methods to help review threat models and provide a process to manage threat models.
+It works directly with threat models as documents in Confluence/Google Docs.

 ### Paid tools